-Currently, if the balance of the Auctioneer's Fund at the end of each fiscal year (which consists of all fees collected by the Department of Agriculture in the administration of the Auctioneers' Licensing Law) is greater than \$300,000, the Director of Budget and Management, upon request by the Director of Agriculture, must transfer 25% of the balance to the Auction Recovery Fund (a separate fund created to compensate persons damaged by an auctioneer's misconduct as defined in the Licensing Law).
-The bill limits the transfer to 25% of only that portion of the balance that is in excess of \$300,000.
+Under continuing law partially changed by the act, if the balance of the Auctioneer's Fund at the end of each fiscal year (which consists of all fees collected by the Department of Agriculture in the administration of the Auctioneers' Licensing Law) is greater than \$300,000, the Director of Budget and Management, upon request by the Director of Agriculture, must transfer a portion of the balance to the Auction Recovery Fund (a separate fund created to compensate persons damaged by an auctioneer's misconduct as defined in the Licensing Law).
+Formerly, the portion transferred was 25% of the balance.
+The act limits the transfer to 25% of only that portion of the balance that is in excess of \$300,000.